amanathwal/git/README.md

 - Tags and annotated tags
 - Branches : a pointer to a particular commit
 - HEAD : how git knows what branch you are currently on and what the next parent will be, its a pointer and points to the name of the current branch.
-But it can point to a commit too (detached HEAD)
+But it can point to a commit too (detached HEAD).
+To see what the head is pointing to
+write: cat .git/HEAD